 Description

-DESCRIPTION: the K6 is a standardised design made of cast-iron, painted red overall with long horizontal glazing in the door and sides.
-There are rectangular white display signs reading ‘TELEPHONE’ and applied crowns beneath the shallow-curved roof.
-The timber door retains its original hinge and the door handle has been replaced.
-The telephone equipment was removed in the early C21.
-The telephone kiosk stands immediately outside the entrance of the former mustard seed drying shed (Grade II), constructed in 1890.
+This kiosk features a square plan and is made of a cast-iron frame with a timber door.
+It is painted red and has long horizontal glazing in both the door and the sides.
+There are rectangular white display signs that read ‘TELEPHONE’ with applied crowns situated beneath the shallow-curved roof.
+The timber door retains its original hinge, although the door handle has been replaced.
+The telephone equipment was removed in the early 21st century.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.